code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 [HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a communications protocol for secure communication over a computer network.
 It consists of communication over Hypertext Transfer Protocol (HTTP) within a connection encrypted by [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS), or its predecessor, Secure Sockets Layer (SSL).

-A web service exposed on HTTPS provides authentication of associated web server with which one is communicating.
-In addition it provides bidirectional encryption of communications between a client and server, which protects against eavesdropping and tampering with or forging the contents of the communication.
+A web service exposed on HTTPS provides **authentication** of associated web server with which one is communicating.
+In addition it provides **bidirectional encryption** of communications between the client and server, which protects against eavesdropping and tampering with or forging the contents of the communication.

 The following example shows how to configure both client and server in order to consume and respectively expose a web service over HTTPS using Spring-WS, Spring Boot and Maven.